munificent/journal/asset/post/2010-11-08-refining-exceptions-and-error-codes.md

 end
 ```

-Now it will return a boolean value if the parse succeeds, or the special
+Now it will return a Boolean value if the parse succeeds, or the special
 `nothing` value if it fails.
 Note that this is *not* like just returning
 `null`: the return type of `parseBool` is different now.
 That means you can't
 do this anymore: